 This upset many more-distinguished scientists.
 Sagan was accused of simplifying science to bias his personal claims, which were then presented as representing the views of the entire establishment.
 Other astronomers, such as Robert Jastrow, had previously appeared on the Tonight Show without such success and there may have been a touch of resentment that the voice of popular science was not that of the most accomplished scientist.
 Sagan's popularity led him to a $50,000 advance for a new book: Other Worlds[3k].

-When NASA was refused funding for a manned mission to Mars, due to inflation caused by the Vietnam War, Sagan suggested launching robotic probes to land on the surface instead, and made it his crusade to win over the public.
+When NASA was refused funding for a crewed mission to Mars, due to inflation caused by the Vietnam War, Sagan suggested launching robotic probes to land on the surface instead, and made it his crusade to win over the public.
 Carson helped endorse the view, and the success of this project led to an article in TV Guide, a less prestigious magazine than scientists were used to, but one with 10 million readers.
 Shortly after this, Sagan was profiled by Rolling Stone magazine[3l].

 Sagan's influence meant that the Viking missions went ahead and contained cameras capable of spotting moving objects.
 Sagan made what were seen as outrageous claims about the possibility of "polar bear-sized" animals on the surface.
 This kind of talk ignited the imagination of the public, but scientists worried he was setting them up for a fall and feared the backlash[3m].
 The first view of the Martian sky came from Viking 1 in 1976.
 There was no sign of life.